We want to help

 10. If you are expressing a concern or complaint on behalf of somebody else, we will need to see evidence of their agreement to you acting on their behalf.

 11. We will tell you who we have asked to look into your concern or complaint.
-If your concern is straightforward, we'll usually ask somebody from LSM to look into it and get back to you.
+If your concern is straightforward, we will usually ask a representative from LSM to look into it and get back to you.

-14. If there is a simple solution to your problem, we may ask you if you are happy to accept this.
-For example, where you asked for a service and we see straight away that you should have had it, we will offer to provide the service rather than investigate and produce a report.
+13. If there is a simple solution to your problem, we may ask you if you are happy to accept this.
+For example, where you asked for a service and we see straight away that you should have had it, we will offer to provide the service rather than investigate and produce a response.

 * let you know within this time why we think it may take longer to investigate